The notorious Hummer is back—but this time it’s all electric

 The critical response was something along the lines of “good riddance.”
 The Hummer had become the symbol of unchecked American excess, supersized and hungry for oil, supported by a stubborness to never change.
 Hummers were keyed by eco-warriors, parodied by Snicker’s, and cut down in a sentence by a Sierra Club spokesperson eager to bid it farewell: “The Hummer embodied the worst impulses of the American auto industry.”

 But the government would go on to bail out GM.
 GM would invest considerably in electric vehicles.
 And in 2020, the company announced that it was bringing the Hummer back—as its flagship EV with 1,000 horsepower, a 350-mile range, and a 0-60 acceleration of just three seconds.
-It needs just 10 minutes to charge to 100 miles of range, and the wheels will even turn 90 degrees so that the vehicle can “crab walk” side to side.
+It needs just 10 minutes to charge to 100 miles of range, and all four wheels will even turn horizontally so that the vehicle can “crab walk” side to side.
 It’s officially called the “HUMMERev.”

 Now, we see that design for the first time as a pickup truck (though don’t be surprised to see a full SUV version in the future).
 It will start at $100,000 in fall 2022, with an $80,000 version planned for 2024.
 The Hummer is as unapologetic as ever, almost urging you to punch it in its oversized front grille, which is now completely illuminated by a smile of lights.
 But in spite of that fact—perhaps even because of that fact—GM plans to flip the script on what the Hummer means to you.